o3de/o3de.org/content/docs/user-guide/programming/_index.md

   * `Code/Framework`: Contains all of the source code and headers used by O3DE's core modules.

-  * `Gems`: Contains the source and build files for the available Gems.
+  * `Gems`: Contains the source and build files for the core Gems.
 Each Gem has its own subdirectory.
-When you create a new Gem, you add the code and build sources here, and then enable the Gem in your project configuration.
+When you create a new Gem, you can add the code and build sources here, and then enable the Gem in your project configuration.
 It's possible for a Gem to contain other Gems.
 The Atom Gem, for example, contains several Gems providing various tools, libraries, interfaces, and utilities for Atom Renderer.

   * `Templates` contains the default templates for Gems and projects.